pts/tinyveracrypt/README.txt

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
 The minimum size of the raw device is 2018 * 1024 == 2066432 bytes, checked
 by `cryptsetup open' in cryptsetup 1.7.3.

+The minimum size of the LUKS header (including the key material) is 4096, checked by `cryptsetup open' in cryptsetup 1.7.3.

+Q28B.
+What is the minimum size of a TrueCrypt or VeraCrypt encrypted volume?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+The minimum size of the raw device is 1024 bytes, of which the header occupies the first 512 bytes, and the encrypted data occupies the last 512 bytes.
+Both TrueCrypt 7.1a and VeraCrypt 1.17 can open such an encrypted volume correctly.
+Create it like this:

+  $ ./tinyveracrypt.py init --size=1024 --type=truecrypt mini.bin

+(It also works with `--type=veracrypt'.)

+512 bytes is too small for most filesystems, but you can create an encrypted FAT12 filesystem with 512 bytes free in an encrypted raw device of 2560
+bytes:

+  $ ./tinyveracrypt.py init --size=2560 --filesystem=fat1 --type=truecrypt minifat12.bin

+(It also works with `--type=veracrypt'.)

+The sector layout of minifat.bin:

+*    0...
+512: TrueCrypt volume header.
+*  512...1024: Encrypted FAT12 filesystem header (BPB) and boot sector.
+* 1024...1536: Encrypted FAT12 file allocation table (FAT).
+* 1536...2048: Encrypted FAT12 root directory, contains only the volume label.
+* 2048...2560: Encrypted free space for a file up to 512 bytes.

+By using the `tinyveracrypt.py init --ofs=0' trick explained in Q13 it's possible to merge the first 2 sectors.
+Unfortunately it doesn't work (`truecrypt' and `veracrypt' opens the encrypted device it with --ofs=512 instead) if the raw device is smaller than 64 KiB.

+The smallest raw device size for which VeraCrypt 1.17 `veracrypt --text --create' allows to create an encrypted volume (either TrueCrypt or VeraCrypt) is 291 KiB.

+The smallest raw device size for which TrueCrypt 7.1a `truecrypt --text --create' allows to create a TrueCrypt encrypted volume is also 291 KiB.

 Q29.
 What is the minimum overhead of headers?
 """""""""""""""""""""""""""""""""""""""""""""